-The Inter Vehicle Communication (IVC or V2V) non-safety ITS applications within the band 5855-5875 MHz are typically short range communication between vehicles on the roads and thus the interference potential with SRD and BFWA applications are limited by the operational conditions of the ITS applications.
-SRD within this band would typically be used indoor for devices such as home automation systems and BFWA used with highly directional antennas which would provide further mitigation of potential interference problems.
-The non-safety ITS applications would not suffer from extensive interference from Short Range Devices or BFWA within the band as there is no need for low latency communication for the non-safety applications.
+ECC Report 228, ECC Report 290 and ECC Report 291 assumed a typical Road ITS duty cycle when transmitting CAM of 1% over 1 hour, with a duty cycle of 2% over 1 hour in some studies where message retransmissions (one retransmission of a CAM) are implementation specific.

-ECC Report 109 [8] concludes that the existing results of the different compatibility studies between each of the systems will not be significantly changed by the aggregate impact of BFWA, Broadband Disaster Relief (BBDR) and ITS.
+ECC Report 109 [7] considered the potential aggregate impact of ITS, Broadband Disaster Relief (BBDR) and Broadband Fixed Wireless Access (BFWA) applications into the other systems/services operating in the band 5725-5925 MHz, and concluded that the existing results of the different compatibility studies (ECC Report 68 [14], ECC Report 101 [3] and ECC Report 110 [8]) between each of the systems will not be significantly changed by the aggregate impact of BFWA, BBDR and ITS.

-ECC Report 110 [9] concludes that, if the band 5855-5875 MHz is used for BBDR radio applications, protection distances between ITS and BBDR could exceed several kilometres in both directions in rural areas but limited to hundreds of metres in urban and suburban cases.
+ECC Report 110 addressed compatibility and sharing issues between BBDR and the other systems/services identified within the possible frequency bands under consideration for BBDR.
+The Report concluded that, if the band 5855-5875 MHz is used for BBDR radio applications, protection distances between ITS and BBDR could exceed several kilometres in both directions in rural areas but limited to hundreds of metres in urban and suburban cases.
 Mitigation techniques integrated in BBDR devices may improve the compatibility further in that case.

-In October 2017, the EC issued a guidance letter to CEPT (document RSCOM 17-24rev1) [11] for the seventh update of the technical annex to the Short Range Devices (SRD) Decision 2006/771/EC, pursuant to the permanent Mandate.
-In particular, the Commission invited CEPT to consider adding the frequency range 5855-5875 MHz as a new entry for non-safety applications of ITS under the TTT device category to the Annex of Decision 2006/771/EC [12].

-In response to the mandate, the ECC approved CEPT Report 70 [13] on 8 March 2019.

 ECC recommendation 08(01) of 21 February 2008 on use of the band 5855-5875 MHz for intelligent transport systems (ITS) amended 3 july 2015, amended 6 March 2020 and updated 18 November 2022

 “The European Conference of Postal and Telecommunications Administrations,